 SABRA AND SHATILA MASSACRE

-Posted by Veterans Today on April 4, 2012, With 0 Reads, Filed under Americas, Britain United Kingdom, Europe, Israel, Living, Middle East, Palestine, Syria, World.
+Posted by GPD on April 4, 2012, With 0 Reads, Filed under Americas, Britain United Kingdom, Europe, Israel, Life, Middle East, Palestine, Syria, World.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.